 Rookie Camp is the perfect introduction to finding your inner awesome.
-During the weeklong session, soon-to-be 2nd and 3rd graders get their first taste of individual freedom while expertly guided by our staff, who have been specially trained to work with younger campers .
+Our special week-long session gives soon-to-be 2nd and 3rd graders their first taste of individual freedom and the fun experiences of summer camp.
+Rookie campers are expertly guided by dedicated staff who have been specially trained to work with younger campers.

-During the weeklong session, Rookie Camp also seamlessly integrates into the general camp session.
-This allows campers countless opportunities to experience new things and model new behaviors from elder campers.
+During the session, Rookie Camp seamlessly integrates into the general camp program.
+This allows campers valuable opportunities to experience camp life and model new behaviors from elder campers.

-In addition to the core values of Camps Airy and Louise, Rookie Camp is supports the particular needs of our first-time campers.
-Knowing that every child occupies their own unique spot on a developmental range, there are also some common behaviors and tasks that might need further support as the campers take on new challenges.
-Some of these include the awareness that children in this age group may:
+Rookie Camp supports the particular needs of our first-time campers while imparting the core values of Camps Airy & Louise.
+We understand that because every child occupies their own unique spot on a developmental range, some campers might need further support in taking on new challenges.

 - Enjoy sharing their knowledge with others

 - Have a refreshing curiosity about the world

 - Exhibit motor skills growth that ranges from skills acquisition to the beginning of athleticism

 - Enjoy making friends